lambdaclass/concrete/README.md

 # Concrete
-Concrete is programming language designed to write reliable and eficient maintainable massively scalable systems.

-[Telegram](https://t.me/concrete_proglang)
+Concrete is a user-friendly programming language specifically crafted for creating highly scalable systems that are reliable, efficient, and easy to maintain.
 Concrete is a programming language designed to integrate Rust's safety and speed with the concurrency model seen in Erlang/Elixir and Go.
 It achieves this while avoiding Rust's verbosity and Go's limited syntax and feature set.

+[Telegram](https://t.me/concrete_proglang)

 ## Design